NXP/mcu-smhmi/docs/source/bootloader/introduction.md

 The Smart Lock project uses a "bootloader + main application" architecture to provide additional security and update-related functionality to the main application.
 The bootloader handles all boot-related tasks including, but not limited to:

-* Launching the main application and, if necessary, initializing peripherals
+* Launching the main application and, if necessary, initializing the peripherals
 * Firmware updates using either the Mass Storage Device (MSD), Over-the-Air, or Over-the-Wire update method
   * Protects against update failures by using a primary and backup application "flash bank"
 * Image certification/verification